mattbierner/blog.mattbierner.com/_posts/2015-06-19-lens-look-minolta-uw-rokkor-pg-18mm-on-a-nex-7.md

 title: 'Lens Look: Shooting with a Minolta UW Rokkor-PG 18mm Lens on a Nex-7'
 date: '2015-06-19'
 series: camerrah
-description: "An afternoon with a classic Minolta fisheye lens in Seattle."
+description: "An afternoon with a classic Minolta fisheye lens in Seattle"
 ---
 I've recently been trying out a Minolta UW Rokkor-PG 18mm f9.5 on my Nex-7 and thought that I'd share my initial, very subjective thoughts about this combination, along with a [few sample photos][gallery].